Trending Topics

 Photo/Getty Images

-When cold temperatures arrive and winter precipitation increases EMS must remind our communities to be vigilant about the dangers of carbon monoxide.
+When cold temperatures arrive and winter precipitation increases, EMS must remind our communities – and our providers – to be vigilant about the dangers of carbon monoxide.

 1. Identify potential for an MCI

-Recently, four FDNY EMS providers and 7 residents were sickened by a CO leak at Bronx apartment building.
-Unfortunately there will probably be more than a few stories being reported this winter about first responders becoming ill while treating patients within the toxic environment.
+Unfortunately, there will probably be more than a few stories being reported this winter about first responders becoming ill while treating patients within a toxic environment.
 Stay alert!
-The vast majority of the time the patient with a headache, nausea, vomiting and fatigue is in fact someone with flu or severe cold symptoms; try to consciously ask whether a heater is in use, and if so, where.
+The vast majority of the time, the patient with a headache, nausea, vomiting and fatigue is in fact someone with flu or severe cold symptoms, but remember to consciously ask whether a heater is in use, and if so, where.
 Having more than one victim on the scene with similar signs is a red flag.

 2. Evacuate!

 If the potential for carbon monoxide exists, evacuate immediately.
-Prevent curious bystanders and other rescuers from entering the home.
+Prevent curious bystanders and other rescuers from entering the home or structure.
 Make the scene safer for yourself, other responders, and the patients by evacuating.
+A carbon monoxide monitor can provide key information and alert you to dangerous levels of CO.

 3. Call for additional resources

-If you can leave with the patients safely, then do so, but your safety is the primary concern.
-If you are trained to use SCBA, retreat and don the necessary equipment to regain access safely.
+If you can evacuate the patients safely, then do so; but your safety is the primary concern.
+If you are trained to use and have access to SCBA, retreat and don the necessary equipment to regain access safely.
 If not, call for additional resources and prepare to receive the patients out in the cold zone.

 4. Understand the pathophysiology of CO

-Carbon monoxide kills by robbing hemoglobin of their ability to hold oxygen.
+Carbon monoxide kills by robbing hemoglobin of its ability to hold oxygen.
 This causes the patient to effectively suffocate.
 High concentrations of oxygen can begin the process of bumping carbon monoxide molecules off the hemoglobin cells.
-Assess that the patient is ventilating effectively – look for adequate rate and depth of breathing.
+Assess if the patient is ventilating effectively – look for adequate rate and depth of breathing.
 Don’t trust your pulse oximeter, as it will show abnormally high readings.
-A carbon monoxide monitor can provide key information and alert you to dangerous levels of CO.

 5. Follow local protocols for transport to a hyperbaric chamber